 The recommended cleaning method for your cassette tape player is the use of a scrubbing action, non-abrasive cleaning cassette with pads which scrub the tape head as the hubs of the cleaner cassette turn.
 The recommended cleaning cassette is available through your dealership (GM Part No. 12344789).

 When using a scrubbing action, non-abrasive cleaning cassette, it is normal for the cassette to eject because your unit is equipped with a cut tape detection feature and a cleaning cassette may appear as a broken tape.
-To prevent the cleaning cassette from being ejected, use the following steps.
+If the cleaning cassette ejects, insert the cassette at least three times to ensure thorough cleaning.